sympy/scipy-2016-tutorial/source/introduction.rst

 expressions in SymPy.
 We will also discuss the most common problems with SymPy and differences between it and mathematical systems, and how to deal with them.
-At the end we will discuss SymPy's capabilities of printing expressions and show how to modify exisiting printers and implement new ones.
+At the end we will discuss SymPy's capabilities of printing expressions and show how to modify existing printers and implement new ones.

 Installing, configuring and running SymPy
 =========================================